Toponogov comparison theorem for open triangles: The sketch from Section 3 to Section 8

+Here, the {\em injectivity radius} $\inj (\tilde{p})$ of a point $\tilde{p} \in \wt{X}$ is the supremum of $r > 0$ such that, for any point $\tilde{q} \in \wt{X}$ with $d(\tilde{p}, \tilde{q}) < r$, there exists a unique minimal geodesic segment joining $\tilde{p}$ to $\tilde{q}$.
+Remark that, for each point $\tilde{p} \in \wt{X} \setminus \partial \wt{X}$, the inequality $\inj(\tilde{p}) > d(\partial \wt{X}, \tilde{p})$ holds, if $\tilde{p}$ is sufficiently close to $\partial \wt{X}$.
 Hence, Sections \ref{sec:FCL} and \ref{sec:LGV} are set up to prove Lemma on thin open triangles (Lemma \ref{lem3.8})\,: In Section \ref{sec:FCL}, we investigate the relationship between minimal geodesic segments in a complete connected Riemannian manifold $X$ with smooth boundary $\partial X$ and the focal cut locus of $\partial X$ (Lemma \ref{lem2.2}).
 Section \ref{sec:LGV} is the {\bf heart} of this article, i.e., we have Key Lemma (Lemma \ref{lem2.6}) of this article.
 Here Lemma \ref{lem2.6} is a comparison theorem of the Rauch type on length of $\partial X$-segments in variations of a $\partial X$-segment.
 We also have a {\bf rare} application of the Warner comparison theorem in the proofs of Lemmas \ref{lem2.5.new1} and \ref{lem2.5}.
 Notice that Lemmas \ref{lem2.2} and \ref{lem2.6} are indispensable for us to prove Lemma on thin open triangles.
 In Section \ref{sec:LTOT}, we prove Lemma on thin open triangles, using Lemmas \ref{lem2.2} and \ref{lem2.6}.
 In Section \ref{sec:Rem}, we see, without curvature assumption, that the opposite side of any open triangle to $\partial X$ does not meet $\partial X$, if $\partial X$ is convex.
+In Section \ref{sec:AC}, we establish the Alexandrov convexity (Lemma \ref{lem4.4}).
+In the proof of Lemma \ref{lem4.4}, we may understand that it is a very important property that the opposite side of an open triangle to the boundary in a model surface is unique (i.e., we can not prove the equation (\ref{lem4.4-1}) in the proof of Lemma \ref{lem4.4} without this property).
+In order to prove Lemma \ref{lem4.4}, we have to treat a non-differentiable Lipschitz function.
+It follows from Dini's theorem (\cite{D}) that, for any Lipschitz function $f$ on $[a, b]$, $f$ is differentiable almost everywhere, and